 As for Marceline herself, it's well known by this point that she survived the Great Mushroom War and was just a very small child at the time to boot.
 Marceline could be considered the only sane person in all of Ooo, as her main motivation seems to be just hiding from the world, and not getting involved, as an apocalypse survivor's primary motivation is generally self preservation.

 Speaking of Lemongrab...
 Is he a spoiled and selfishmoron who uses his Disability as an Excuse for Jerkassery, or is he a genuinely pitiful affection starvedwoobie who really desperately needed a reason to be happy about life?
 Word of God stated that after he was born, PB stuck him a castle to be raised by servants.
-Is his inability to read social cues and relate to others the result of his Ambiguous Disorder, or is it the result of the actual social and physical isolation the princess imposed on him?
+Is his inability to read social cues and relate to others the result of an undiagnosed mental disorder, or is it the result of the actual social and physical isolation the princess imposed on him?

 In Too Old did Lemongrab abuse his brother/clone/partner and the Lemon children because of his worsened mental problems, or was he lashing out over his grief over Lemonjon's death?
 Is he a Woobie, Destroyer of Worlds, or a monster?